zhihanyang2022/off-policy-continuous-control/qrdqn/README.md

 - The projection of some arbitrary distribution is to find an allowed distribution that's closest to it in Wasserstein-1 distance.
 - The paper showed that the projected distributional operator converges.
-- However, the paper did not show that the projected distributional *optimality* operator also converges, although QR-DQN's success might imply this to some extend.
+- However, the paper did not show that the projected distributional *optimality* operator also converges.
+The convergence of this operator is crucial for optimal control from scratch.
+QR-DQN's success might imply this to some extend.

 **Loss function.**